xfra35/f3-cron/README.md

 If not, jobs will be executed synchronously, which may take longer and add a risk of queue loss in case of a job failure.

 **NB2:** Asynchronicity is not available on Windows at the moment.
 File an issue if you need it.

+## UNIX user permissions

+If one of your cron jobs writes data to disk, you may face some permission issues if both the cron user and the web server user try to write data to the same files.

+For example, let's imagine that you cron job is executed as `root` and renders a HTML template to embed it in a reporting email.
+Then the next time the web server will try to recompile this template, it will not be allowed to modify the temporary file located in `$f3->TEMP` and the web user will face a 500 error.

+See [this issue](https://github.com/xfra35/f3-cron/issues/4) for another example.

+Here are two different ways to fix that kind of issue:

+* make sure your cron jobs are executed by the web server user, with `crontab -u www mycrontab` (where `www` is the name of the web server user)
+* make sure the web server user and the cron user belong to the same UNIX group and give group write access to the writeable folders
+(e.g `chmod -R g+w /srv/www/tmp`)

 ## API